-See it in summer photographs, in autumn colours, and in winter here, or in real guest photos.
+See it in spring photographs, in summer photographs, in autumn colours, and in winter here, or in real guest photos.
 With access to a dozen acres of green pasture, in a peaceful location, this is a real 'step back in time' escape in the heart of the hills of Carmarthenshire, West Wales, yet easily accessed from the M4 at Carmarthen, and only 11 miles (16 minute drive) from the coast at Laugharne.
 See photos from easily accessible coastal walks.
 The detached cottage has one of the best surviving traditional Welsh cottage interiors (built 1755) and is furnished with Welsh country antiques.
 Reviewed here , read how cottage rescued from ruin.
 Stay here for peaceful days in the countryside or head to a choice of beaches and fantastic coastal walks, and attractive small market towns.

 Fel welwyd yng nghylchgrawn ' World of Interiors', Trelech Hill yw un o'r bythynnod mwyaf dymunol a thraddodiadol yng Nghymru.
 Wedi ei leoli mewn 12 erw o borfeydd gwelltog, lawr lon breifat, dyma le 'gwbl ddi-ar-ffordd' i ddianc, yng nghalon bryniau Sir Gaerfyrddin , ond o fewn cyrraedd rhwydd i'r M4 yng Nghaerfyrddin.
 Mae tu fewn y bwthyn wedi ei addurno'n draddodiadol Gymraeg (adeiladwyd yn 1755) ac wedi'i ddodrefnu drwyddo a dodrefn hynafol.
 Cliciwch i weld cipluniau'r gwesteion sydd wedi aros yma.
 Allan o gannoedd o fythynnod traddodiadol Cymraeg mae gan hwn rhai o'r ystafelloedd mewnol mwyaf hanesyddol yng Nghymru, ac mae wedi cael ei bortreadu ar nifer o raglennu teledu ac mewn cylchgronnau.